 If you want to connect a Mac with Apple silicon to an Intel-based Mac, you need to use the former as the target disk.

-- Press and hold the power button on the target disk until you see ‘Loading Startup Options’ on the screen.
+- Press and hold the power button until you see ‘Loading Startup Options’ on the screen.

 - Click Options, then Continue.